Fully feathered basket: Preservation

 Allen also broke with long-standing tradition in another way to ensure that Pomo basketry would continue.
 She did so by writing a book which provided instructions as to weaving Pomo baskets.
 This was the first time a Pomo had broken the tradition of only teaching weaving skills to relatives.
 Although many people objected, she was successful in sharing her knowledge in this manner.

-Today, such baskets are curated in many museums including at the Kunstkamera in Saint Petersburg, Russia;Buffalo Bill Center of the West; Smithsonian's Heye Center at the National Museum of the American Indian in New York City; and Grace Hudson Museum in Ukiah, California.
+Today, such baskets are curated in many museums including at the Kunstkamera in Saint Petersburg, Russia; the Buffalo Bill Center of the West; Smithsonian's Heye Center at the National Museum of the American Indian in New York City; and the Grace Hudson Museum in Ukiah, California.